Updated: Nov 19, 2020

 Massage therapy’s scope of practice is primarily limited to musculoskeletal dysfunctions, so we will focus on common conditions massage therapists treat, and explore some practical methods we can use to resolve chest pain.
-Included is a review of the red flags associated with heart attacks and angina and review how we screen for these conditions in clinical practice.
+Included is a review of the red flags associated with heart attacks and angina and a review of how we screen for these conditions in clinical practice.

 Heart Attack - Signs & Symptoms